akka/akka/akka-docs/rst/java/http/routing-dsl/directives/path-directives/path.rst

 one or more values (depending on the type of the argument).

-This directive filters incoming requests based on the part of their URI that hasn't been matched yet by other potentially existing :ref:`-pathPrefix-` directives on higher levels of the routing structure.
+This directive filters incoming requests based on the part of their URI that hasn't been matched yet by other potentially existing :ref:`-pathPrefix-java-` directives on higher levels of the routing structure.
 Its one parameter is usually an expression evaluating to a ``PathMatcher`` instance (see also: :ref:`pathmatcher-dsl`).

-As opposed to the :ref:`-rawPathPrefix-` or :ref:`-rawPathPrefixTest-` directives ``path`` automatically adds a leading slash to its ``PathMatcher`` argument, you therefore don't have to start your matching expression with an explicit slash.
+As opposed to the :ref:`-rawPathPrefix-java-` or :ref:`-rawPathPrefixTest-java-` directives ``path`` automatically adds a leading slash to its ``PathMatcher`` argument, you therefore don't have to start your matching expression with an explicit slash.

 The ``path`` directive attempts to match the **complete** remaining path, not just a prefix.
-If you only want to match a path prefix and then delegate further filtering to a lower level in your routing structure use the :ref:`-pathPrefix-` directive instead.
-As a consequence it doesn't make sense to nest a ``path`` or :ref:`-pathPrefix-` directive underneath another ``path`` directive, as there is no way that they will ever match (since the unmatched path underneath a ``path`` directive will always be empty).
+If you only want to match a path prefix and then delegate further filtering to a lower level in your routing structure use the :ref:`-pathPrefix-java-` directive instead.
+As a consequence it doesn't make sense to nest a ``path`` or :ref:`-pathPrefix-java-` directive underneath another ``path`` directive, as there is no way that they will ever match (since the unmatched path underneath a ``path`` directive will always be empty).